April 14, 2008

 This process, often referred to as identity work, is an enormous job.
 Try it sometime!
 Get three people in your company together and ask them to come to a consensus on the company values, goals, and purpose—and then to try to express that visually.
 Whew!

-The Hop Studios edition of the Graphic Artists Guilde Handbook ties the cost of a full branding/identity package to the revenues of the company involved, and prices start at $15,000-$30,000.
+The Hop Studios edition of the Graphic Artists Guild Handbook ties the cost of a full branding/identity package to the revenues of the company involved, and prices start at $15,000-$30,000.
 The handbook indicates that a pure logo design project (no other identity collateral is created) ranges from $5,000-$12,000.
 And the edition we have on our shelves is a few years old, so these numbers may be even higher today.

-When a client comes to us asking for a Web site, it would be a major bit of sticker shock to see an addition $5,000 tacked on for logo work, much less an entire identity package!
+When a client comes to us asking for a website, it would be a major bit of sticker shock to see an addition $5,000 tacked on for logo work, much less an entire identity package!

 And sometimes, a logo is just a logo.
 We certainly have clients who don’t want to do a full identity analysis, and in fact, don’t really need more than their name presented in a tasteful font.
 The challenge for us is understanding which clients are which, when clients themselves may not know what they need.